gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Recycling Group IDs by tracking "Birth GIDs".

 * Error handling in case of non available Sender IDs upon joining.

+* Error handling in case EdDSA public keys with invalid Y coordinate when the pairwise mode of Group OSCORE is supported.

 * Improved and simplified set of default values for counter signature parameters and ECDH algorithm parameters.